testudoq-org/cohere-openai-proxy/memory-bank/multi-turn-conversation-v2.md

 - Update the `/v1/chat/completions` endpoint to:
   - Accept a `sessionId` in the request body.
-  - Retrieve the conversation history for the session (or initialize if new).
+  - Retrieve or initialize conversation history for the session.
   - Append the new user message to the session history.
   - Use `formatMessagesForCohereChat` and `intelligentTruncateMessages` to prepare the message array.
   - Send the formatted, truncated history to Cohere.
   - Store the assistant’s reply in the session history.
   - Return `{ sessionId, messages, reply }` in the response.

-- **Restrict multi-turn session logic to chat-capable models only** (e.g., command-r, command-r-plus).
+- Restrict multi-turn session logic to chat-capable models only (e.g., command-r, command-r-plus).

 ---

 ## 3. Robust Session & Error Handling

-- Handle new sessions (initialize history).
+- Initialize history for new sessions.
-- Handle expired/invalid sessions (optionally implement TTL or cleanup).
+- Handle expired/invalid sessions by implementing a session TTL (e.g., remove sessions inactive for 30 minutes).
 - Gracefully handle API and formatting errors.

 ---